etruel/wpematico/readme.txt

 Enhance your WPeMatico experience with powerful addons that give you full control over your imported content, images, feeds, and more.

+* **NEW [GPT Spinner Add-on](https://etruel.com/downloads/wpematico-gpt-spinner/?utm_source=extension&utm_medium=description_tab&utm_content=wpematico-gpt-spinner&utm_campaign=readme):** The extension most requested by all of you is finally here!
+Revolutionize your content and images with re-written contents.

+---
 * **[Professional Add-on](https://etruel.com/downloads/wpematico-professional/?utm_source=extension&utm_medium=description_tab&utm_content=wpematico-professional&utm_campaign=readme):** Expand WPeMatico with advanced parsing and filtering for media, images, tags, and custom fields.
 Automate complex feed management tasks effortlessly.

 ---